WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Scourge.md

 >
 > ***Magic Resistance.*** The doomskull has advantage on saving throws against spells and other magical effects.
 >
 > ***Spellcasting.*** The doomskull is a 5th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 13, +5 to hit with spell attacks).
 It requires no somatic or material components to cast its spells.
-The doomskull has the following spells prepared:
+The doomskull has the following warlock spells prepared:
 >
 > Cantrips (at will): *mage hand, ✦ shadow bolt*
 > <br> 1st level (3 slots): *hex, magic missile, shield*